alvinhizra9/Final_Project_JCDS02_PurwadhikaBDG/README.md

 https://www.kaggle.com/chiragc/loan-defaulting-prediction

+### Pre-Processing
+From the data, I merge three csv files into one dataframe.
+First, I change two files that contains monthly default value of users into one dataframe that contains each user's default value in the period.
+Then, one data remaining is about background of each users.
+I delete two columns that contains about 66% NaN value and reduce a little rows from other columns that contains NaN value as well.

+So last sighting of the dataframe after pre-processing is going to be looked like this.

 ### Modelling
 I used a few classification models for predicting loan.
 From all of them, I choose RandomForestClassification to be upgraded.
 Then, I do oversampling with SMOTE, but the result is no better.
 So I choose predicting without oversampling.
 The Result is 77% f1-score for training data and 86% for its recall default value.
 For testing data, I get 63% f1-score with 61% recall default value.